domesticatedviking/TextyMcSpeechy/README.md

  Update: For an easy way to do this, see  [VCTK_dataset_tools/using_vctk_dataset.md](VCTK_dataset_tools/using_vctk_dataset.md)

 1. A dataset is a collection of audio clips with matching text transcriptions.
 There are many options available in the public domain, or you can record and transcribe your own voice.
 A repo with many public domain datasets can be found here:  https://github.com/jim-schwoebel/voice_datasets
+2. I have found https://vocalremover.org/ to be a useful tool for extracting voices from background music and other sounds.
-2. For voice cloning, it is best if the person speaking in the dataset has a voice similar in tone and accent to the target voice.
+3. For voice cloning, it is best if the person speaking in the dataset has a voice similar in tone and accent to the target voice.
 Keep in mind that some datasets include audio from multiple speakers.
-3. Piper requires transcription data to be gathered into a single `metadata.csv` file, with one line per wav file in the following format:
+4. Piper requires transcription data to be gathered into a single `metadata.csv` file, with one line per wav file in the following format:
    - `FILENAME` | `transcript`  is the form for single speaker datasets (if you are making your own transcripts, this is the format you should use)
    - `FILENAME` | `SPEAKER ID` | `transcript` is the form for multiple speaker datasets.
 This format will also work for a single speaker dataset if the speaker ids are all the same.
-4. I use a spreadsheet to create my csv file when transcribing my own datasets, but you can also create this file manually in any text editor.
+5. I use a spreadsheet to create my csv file when transcribing my own datasets, but you can also create this file manually in any text editor.

 This is what the metadata.csv file I created from the VCTK dataset looks like.
 ```